rtCamp/rtMedia/readme.txt

 == Upgrade Notice ==

 = 4.5.7 =
-rtMedia 4.5.7, with fixes, duplicate media made from the lightbox, multiple media upload for non-admin roles, some UI fixes along with introduced new filters.
+rtMedia 4.5.7, with fixes for, media duplication in the lightbox, multiple media upload for non-admin roles, some UI fixes along with introduced new filters.

 == Sponsors ==